yoontaepark/capstone-oyez/README.md

 │   ├── yc5206
 │   ├── yk2678
 │   └── shared: place anything you want to share with the group, or the final version of your notebook here.

-|
+│
-| -- src: store your source code (e.g. py, sh) here.
-This follows the same structure as /notebooks
+├── src: store your source code (e.g. py, sh) here.
+This follows the same structure as /notebooks │
-| -- reporting:
-|    | -- assets: place images or table-data here for our final report.
-|    | -- latex: place the latex/bib file here(optional submodule location)
+├── reporting: Generated analysis as HTML, PDF, LaTeX, etc │   ├── interim: any intermediate report that has been created │   ├── figure: graphics and figures needed for report │   └── final: final report
+│
+├── references: data dictionaries, manuals, and all other explanatory materials.
+├── requirements.txt: the requirements file for reproducing the analysis environment(TBD) └── setup.py: make this project pip installable with `pip install -e`

 ```
 This file structure is derived from [Cookiecutter Project Template](https://drivendata.github.io/cookiecutter-data-science/).